 Build your own shooting schedule now

-Now that you know what a shooting schedule is and how to make one, it's time to get started.
+Now that you know what a shooting schedule is and how to make one, it's time to get started with an example shooting schedule to guide your process.
 With this post as a guide, create a schedule for your next project and see how valuable they truly are.

 Up Next: Create a schedule →